 If your child suffers an injury because of the daycare’s neglect, you need to speak with an attorney about your rights and those of your child.
 In addition to filing a complaint with the state, you may hold the facility legally liable for any injuries your child suffered.

 Speaking with a daycare injury lawyer can provide advice on the options that might be available with your case.
-The amount of damages will vary, based on the specifics of the daycare neglect and subsequent injuries to your child.
+The number of damages will vary, based on the specifics of the daycare neglect and subsequent injuries to your child.
 These could include:

 - Medical treatment costs that are related to the daycare neglect